virtual-labs/exp-measurement-gear-tooth-vernier-iitkgp/experiment/aim.md

 ## Aim of the experiment

-To measure spur gear tooth elements.
+To measure spur gear tooth element.